asdine/storm/README.md

 That's it.

-`Insert` serializes the record, check for constraints, updates indexes and stores the record in the selected store.
+`Insert` serializes the record, checks for constraints, updates indexes and stores the record in the selected store.

 ### Creating indexes